drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ### Bypassing the 401 and 403

-Find out how to bypass 4xx HTTP response status codes from my other [project](https://github.com/ivan-sincek/forbidden).
+Find out how to bypass 4xx HTTP response status codes at [ivan-sincek/forbidden](https://github.com/ivan-sincek/forbidden).

 ### Nikto